humblefool01/Sorting_algorithm_visualization/README.md

-# A visualization of following sorting algorithms implemented in Unity:
+# A visualization tool for the following sorting algorithms made with Unity:
 * ## Bubble sort
 * ## Insertion sort
 * ## Selection sort